Web Development with GoLang

 Chi

-is another popular routing library that provides a clean and intuitive API for serving static files.
-It supports serving static files using the FileServer
+chi is another popular routing library that provides a clean and intuitive API for serving static files.
+It supports serving static files using the FileServer method.

 Installation